-Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018
+Approved by the Academic Council at its 14thMeeting held on 20.04.2020

 Subject Code СН606 Subject Title Advanced Chromatographic Techniques LTP 400 Credit 4 Subject Category DC Year 1 st Semester 1/11

 COURSE OBJECTIVE:

 The basic aim of this course is to enhance the capability of research students on hand on experience.
 They should understand the fundamentals of different techniques and their applications.